pagkly/Zed/Investopedia3/What Does the Operating Expense Ratio Measure.md

 In real estate, the operating expense ratio (OER) is a measurement of the cost to operate a piece of property, compared to the income brought in by the property.
 It is calculated by dividing a property's operating expense (minus depreciation) by its gross operating income.

 OER is used for comparing the expenses of similar properties.
-An investor should look for [red flags](https://www.investopedia.com/terms/r/redflag.asp), such as higher [maintenance expenses](https://www.investopedia.com/terms/m/maintenance-expenses.asp), operating income, or utilities that may deter him from purchasing a specific property.
+An investor should look for [[red flags]](https://www.investopedia.com/terms/r/redflag.asp), such as higher [[maintenance expenses]](https://www.investopedia.com/terms/m/maintenance-expenses.asp), operating income, or utilities that may deter him from purchasing a specific property.

 The ideal OER is between 60% and 80% (although the lower it is, the better).